abulmo/amoeba/README.md

 to be easy to read & understand.

 - algorithms used for move generation (board.d)
-+ bitboard / mailbox board representation;
+  - bitboard / mailbox board representation;
-+ hyperbola quintessence;
+  - hyperbola quintessence;
-+ stage move generation
+  - stage move generation

 - algorithms used in search (search.d)
-+ transposition table;
+  - transposition table;
-+ principal variation search;
+  - principal variation search;
-+ quiescence search;
+  - quiescence search;
-+ late move reduction (LMR);
+  - late move reduction (LMR);
-+ in check extension;
+  - in check extension;
-+ null move reduction;
+  - null move reduction;
-+ frontier node pruning & razoring;
+  - frontier node pruning & razoring;
-+ internal iterative deepending (IID);
+  - internal iterative deepending (IID);
-+ aspiration window;
+  - aspiration window;
-+ iterative deepening;
+  - iterative deepening;
-+ static exchange evaluation (see) - iterative version;
+  - static exchange evaluation (see) - iterative version;

   - algorithms used in evaluation
-+ tuned weights with the "Nelder-Mead simplex method", aka amoeba (so the name of the program);
+  - tuned weights with the "Nelder-Mead simplex method", aka amoeba (so the name of the program);
-+ lazy evaluation using material + positional + tempo data;
+  - lazy evaluation using material + positional + tempo data;
-+ full evaluation using various mobility scores & pawn structures in addition to the lazy evaluation; So, the chess knowledge is still very basic and could be improved significantly.
+  - full evaluation using various mobility scores & pawn structures in addition to the lazy evaluation; So, the chess knowledge is still very basic and could be improved significantly.

--algorithm tried but discarded:
+- algorithm tried but discarded:
-+ delta pruning in quiescence search;
+  - delta pruning in quiescence search;
-+ position with an upper bound (score <= α) stored in the transposition table;
+  - position with an upper bound (score <= α) stored in the transposition table;
-+ enhanced transposition cutoff;
+  - enhanced transposition cutoff (ETC);
-+ probcut
+  - probcut